DePue, Illinois

 DePue is a village in Bureau County, Illinois, United States.
 The population was 1,633 at the 2020 census.
 It is part of the Ottawa Micropolitan Statistical Area.

 History

-DePue, originally called Trenton, was laid out in 1853.
+DePue, originally called Trenton, was established in 1853.
 The present name refers to an early French fur trader by the name of De Pue.
 The site had long been used as a port and ice harvesting center on the Illinois River.
 In 1905, the Mineral Point Zinc Company started a plant to produce slab zinc for automobile and appliances in DePue, taking advantage of the nearby coalfields and trained labor force of the LaSalle-Peru zinc processing center.
 The plant was shortly after acquired by New Jersey Zinc and finally closed in 1990.